Inside The Siam, Bangkok's most magical hotel

-(CNN) — In a city crammed with the majority of the world's top luxury hotel brands, it takes a true visionary to create a property that's not only going to compete with the best, but offer something that truly stands out from the pack.
+(CNN) — In a city crammed with the majority of the world's top luxury hotel brands, it takes a visionary to create a property that's not only going to compete with the best, but offer something that truly stands out from the pack.

 Such is the case with Bangkok's The Siam, a 39-suite luxury urban resort on the Chao Phraya River created by Thai musician and actor Krissada Sukosol Clapp under his family's Sukosol hotel brand.

-Clapp worked with famed architect and interior/landscape designer Bill Bensley to develop the Art Deco-inspired property.
+Krissada worked with famed architect and interior/landscape designer Bill Bensley to develop the Art Deco-inspired property, which opened in 2012.

-Its predominantly black and white color palate acts as a canvas for Clapp's extensive stockpile of antiques and collectibles -- items he's been accumulating his entire life.
+Its predominantly black and white color palette acts as a canvas for Krissada's extensive stockpile of antiques and collectibles -- items he's been accumulating his entire life.

 As a result, The Siam is often described as the city's most beautiful luxury hotel, an antique-filled sanctuary.
 But the word "beautiful" doesn't do this place justice.
-And these aren't just your run-of-the-mill antiquities.
+And these aren't run-of-the-mill objets d'art.

 There's something remarkable around every corner, whether you're catching a film in the screening room near an E.T. statue or getting a sacred "sak yant" tattoo in the resort's specially consecrated space.